Why are Volunteers Important?

 - VolunteerMatch has connected more than 5 million volunteers and nonprofits since 1998 and has thousands of opportunities currently listed.
 Find one in your community or check out their virtual opportunities to help from home.

-- Read a Sample Youth Volunteer Waiver and Publicity Release.
+- Sample Youth Volunteer Waiver and Publicity Release (Asante Africa Foundation).

-- See this Sample Minor Waiver courtesy of Habitat for Humanity, San Antonio, Texas.
+- Sample Minor Waiver (Habitat for Humanity, San Antonio, Texas).

-- Review this list of free software tools for volunteer management.
+- Compendium of free software tools for volunteer management.

 - Energize, Inc. offers a variety of resources on volunteers and volunteering, including Satisfying Staff First, an article by Ivan H. Scheier that presents an analysis of the complexities of the relationship between volunteers and staff.

-- Read Blue Avocado’s tips for Tracking Volunteer Time To Boost Your Bottom Line – A Complete Accounting Guide.
+- Tracking Volunteer Time To Boost Your Bottom Line – A Complete Accounting Guide (Blue Avocado).

 - Powered by Pro Bono: The Nonprofit s Step-by-Step Guide to Scoping, Securing, Managing, and Scaling Pro Bono Resources